jhbigler/puppet-vector/README.md

 ### Beginning with vector

 This module will not configure yum or apt repositories, those should be configured outside of this module.
+It will also not create the user that vector runs as.

 ## Usage

 There are two ways to configure topologies:
 1. Using class parameters
     - These can be set with Hiera!
-1. Using defined types:
+1. Using defined types
     - Especially useful if your modules need to inject their own vector components
     - ```vector::source``` to configure a vector source
     - ```vector::transform``` to configure a vector transform